Topographic prominence: Parent peak

 It is common to define a peak's parent as a particular peak in the higher terrain connected to the peak by the key col. If there are many higher peaks there are various ways of defining which one is the parent, not necessarily based on geological or geomorphological factors.
 The "parent" relationship defines a hierarchy which defines some peaks as subpeaks of others.
-For example, in Figure 1, the middle peak is a subpeak of the right peak, which is in turn a subpeak of the left peak, which is the highest point on its landmass.
-In that example, there is no controversy over the hierarchy; in practice, there are different definitions of parent.
+For example, in Figure 1, the middle peak is a subpeak of the right peak, which is a subpeak of the left peak, which is the highest point on its landmass.
+In that example, there is no controversy about the hierarchy; in practice, there are different definitions of parent.
 These different definitions follow.